 Recital 8 is replaced by the following:

 (8) It is therefore crucial that the financial system plays its full part in meeting critical sustainability challenges.
-This will require a deep re-engineering of the financial system to which the ESAs should make an active contribution starting with reforms to create the right regulatory and supervisory framework to mobilise and orient private capital flows towards sustainable investments.
+This will require an active contribution of the ESAs to create the right regulatory and supervisory framework.
+(286 Klinz et al, 287 Karas > applies to Art.
+1, 2 & 3)